A complete guide to OCR A-Level Psychology

 Each paper has a mix of short structured questions, applied scenarios, and longer essay-style answers.
 The unusual feature of OCR is that Paper 1 is entirely on research methods – the only A-Level psychology that gives research methods its own paper.

-Option-based Paper 3 (Applied psychology) requires students to study TWO option topics from a list including clinical, criminological, child, environmental and health psychology.
+Option-based Paper 3 (Applied psychology) has a COMPULSORY section on Issues in mental health, plus TWO options chosen from a list of four: Child psychology, Criminal psychology, Environmental psychology, and Sports and exercise psychology.
 Schools usually choose the two options for you.
 Check with your teacher which options your school is running.

 Paper 1: Research methods